parcelcraft/docs/changelog/index.md

 ## 2.2.8 {% small %}September 2, 2026{% /small %}

-- Added: FedEx Wallet carrier account--renamed from FedEx Ground--now offers the full standard FedEx service lineup — Ground, Home Delivery, 2Day, overnight, and international services, with matching shipment options — instead of being limited to Ground Economy due to a recent EasyPost update
+- Added: FedEx Wallet carrier account — renamed from FedEx Ground — now offers the full standard FedEx service lineup — Ground, Home Delivery, 2Day, overnight, and international services, with matching shipment options — instead of being limited to Ground Economy due to a recent EasyPost update
 - Added: UPS predefined packaging (UPS letter, express boxes, tubes, and Paks) is now available on UPS accounts created through Parcelcraft, which previously showed no packaging choices
-- Added: Improved logging for shipments with errors - This will help us improve Parcelcraft for future users.
+- Added: Improved logging for shipments with errors.
+This will help us improve Parcelcraft for future users.
-- Fixed: Return shipments now shows the correct address labels:  Return to / Return from, rather than "Ship from / Ship to"
+- Fixed: Return shipments now show the correct address labels: Return to / Return from, rather than "Ship from / Ship to"
 - Fixed: DHL Express Account and DHL eCommerce Account carriers now show a domestic service warning: these carriers are not used for shipping within the US
 - Fixed: DHL Express wallet accounts (which support US exports only) no longer list domestic services that could never return a rate
 - Fixed: DHL eCommerce shipments now automatically include the merchant name the carrier requires on the label